Historical Photographs

 Ordering Photos through the Museum

 Some photos in our collection were digitized by Museum staff, rather than by CBIRH.
-Those photos will generally be identified by a ten-digit (sometimes longer) accession number, instead of that eight-digit CBIRH photo number.
+Those photos will generally be identified by a ten-digit (sometimes longer) accession number, instead of the eight-digit CBIRH photo number.

 A2021.022.042: Skiing near Rossland, circa 1940s